-Due to our focus on offering assistance to threatened scholars (generally professors or academic researchers), SAR is not able to offer scholarship support or arrange study opportunities for students.
-We do have a list of organizations that offer assistance and educational opportunities to students.
-You can download that list by clicking here.
+Due to our focus on offering assistance to threatened scholars, SAR is not able to offer scholarship support or arrange study opportunities for students.
+A list of external assistance and educational opportunities for students can be found here.

 Can SAR provide me with fellowship funds?

 Our focus is on creating and arranging positions for threatened scholars within the SAR network of universities.
-The positions within our Network are funded positions, but SAR is not a grant-making organization and we do not offer a fellowship funding program.
+The positions within our Network are funded by the hosting university in most cases.
+SAR typically does not offer fellowship or research funding.

 How quickly can I expect to hear from SAR and how soon can I receive assistance?

-After submitting your application to SAR, you should receive a confirmation of receipt within one business week.
-We carefully review every application we receive.
-Our review includes follow-up questions in order to understand each applicant’s situation and needs, and our assessment process generally takes several weeks.
+Our full application process includes follow-up questions and requests for documentation in order to understand each eligible applicant’s situation and needs, and our application and review process generally takes several weeks to months.
+SAR is not an emergency assistance organization, and we are not able to offer immediate solutions for those in an emergency situation.
 For applications that we accept for placement assistance, it can take many months, if not longer, to locate a SAR placement within the Network.
 While we generally are quite successful in finding suitable positions for scholars whose applications we accept for placement, placements are unfortunately never guaranteed.

 What if SAR does not accept my application?

-Due to mandate and resource constraints, SAR is not able to accept every application.
+SAR is not able to accept every application.
+We receive many more applications every year from qualified individuals than we are able to support, and we are able to assist only a limited number of these scholars each year.
 For those whose applications we are not able to accept, we aim to suggest other resources, organizations, and opportunities that may be useful.

 My family is also at risk.
 Can SAR help them too?